 Beach processes observations: Students measure wind speed and direction, estimate the width of the surf zone, and observe breaker type.
 They note wave direction, height, and period and they estimate longshore current speed and direction using a float, stopwatch, and tape measure (Fig. 4).
-Students also take readings of shoreline and foredune orientation (Fig. 4).
 From these measurements, they can infer relationships between physical processes and beach changes in time and space.
 Students also learn to obtain weather and oceanographic data from online resources.